Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** A flat area or platform outside a building.
 **Sentence:** They sat on the terrace and watched the sunset.
 **Conversation:**
-A – Where are you sitting?
+A – Where are you sitting
 B – I’m sitting on the terrace, enjoying the view.

 ### Word: Thereby